Category: Snorkel

 Comparing Types of Snorkeling in Cozumel: What Should I Choose?

-This is the single most-asked question I get, and the answer is: it all depends on your party size and what you want to see.
+• This is the single most-asked question I get, and the answer is: it all depends on your party size and what you want to see.
 Like it or not, having young kids or elderly parents limits your options.
-When customers message me on WhatsApp for recommendations, that is always my first question: “Who’s in your party?”
+When customers message me on WhatsApp for recommendations, my first question is: “Who’s in your party?”

 Option 1: Shore Snorkeling

 Shore snorkeling means walking into the water from a beach, beach club, or the resort you’re staying at and snorkeling the reef (if there is one) right in front of you.
-No boat is required.
-The west side of the island has reefs—some closer in and some farther out.
-However, don’t expect to see reef everywhere, because that is simply not the case.
+Shore snorkeling is cheaper, more flexible, and lets you go at your own pace.
+The downside: you’re limited to what’s swimming within a few hundred feet of the beach, which is still good, but not “Palancar-good.”

 The best beach clubs on Cozumel have excellent snorkeling.

-Gear, drinks, and a safety briefing are included, making this the best choice for time-limited travelers or large families.
-You will be on a boat with strangers unless you want the benefits of a private cozumel snorkeling tour.
+Gear, drinks, and a safety briefing are included, making this the best choice for time-limited travelers.
+You will be on a boat with strangers unless you want the benefits of a Private Cozumel Snorkeling tour.
 If you don’t mind meeting new people the traditional tour is a great choice.

 A photo of a family of 6 with two small children on a Cozumel private snorkeling tour boat traveling with a captain standing driving.